KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] read in background audio

 # Issues
+[ ] rename - not updating in recents
 [ ] timeline - with huge data hanging - need load more
+[ ] change color of text on Hover or focus
+[ ] focus created notebook - to rename

 # Completed
 [x] in block quote - telugu not working